vnex-lab/ATP/replit.md

 ## Overview

-VnexAI is a custom chatbot training platform built from scratch using NumPy, with a Streamlit-based web interface.
-The application enables users to train conversational AI models and code debugging assistants on custom datasets.
-Users can upload conversation data or code debugging data, configure the neural network architecture, train the model from scratch, test it in a chat interface, and export the trained model as a .bin file for deployment.
+VnexAI is a custom chatbot training platform built from scratch using NumPy/CuPy, with a Streamlit-based web interface.
+The application enables users to train conversational AI models using either RNN or Transformer architectures.
+Users can upload conversation data or code debugging data, choose between RNN (fast, basic) or Transformer (smart, attention-based like ChatGPT), configure the neural network architecture, train the model from scratch with GPU acceleration, test it in a chat interface with temperature control, and export the trained model as a .bin file for deployment.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

 ## Recent Changes

+### October 2025 - Transformer Architecture Added! 🚀

+**Transformer Model Implementation** (October 16, 2025)
+- Added full Transformer architecture with multi-head attention mechanism
+- Encoder-decoder structure with self-attention and cross-attention
+- Positional encoding for word order understanding
+- Layer normalization for stable deep network training
+- Configurable: attention heads (1-32), layers (1-24), feed-forward dim (128-65536)
+- Same GPU/CPU compatibility as RNN (CuPy/NumPy)
+- Users can now choose: RNN (fast, basic) or Transformer (smart, like ChatGPT!)
+- Transformer benefits: better context, attention mechanism, scalable to 1B+ params

 ### October 2025 - Major Performance & Quality Updates